 You can get help from your primary care physician, OB/GYN, or endocrinologist depending on your specific condition.

-Your primary care is often the one to diagnose and make referrals to a specialist.
+Bear in mind, your primary care is often the one to diagnose and make referrals to a specialist.

-Your primary healthcare provider, a bariatric specialist, and nutritionist play a role in managing obesity.
+Furthermore, your primary healthcare provider, a bariatric specialist, and nutritionist play a role in managing obesity.

 Obesity and Hirsutism | They Don’t Define You!